Union College: Schaffer Library

-Annapolis Group of Liberal Arts Colleges.

 Student life

 Fraternity and sorority life

-The modern fraternity system at American colleges and universities is generally determined as beginning with the founding at Union College of Kappa Alpha (1825), Sigma Phi (1827), and Delta Phi (1827).
-Three other surviving national fraternities – Psi Upsilon (1833), Chi Psi (1841), and Theta Delta Chi (1847) – were founded at Union in the next two decades; on account of this fecundity, Union would in the twentieth century call itself the 'Mother of Fraternities'.
+The modern fraternity system at American colleges and universities is generally determined as beginning at Union College with the founding of Kappa Alpha Society (1825), Sigma Phi (1827), and Delta Phi (1827).
+Three other surviving national fraternities – Psi Upsilon (1833), Chi Psi (1841), and Theta Delta Chi (1847) – were founded at Union in the next two decades.
+On account of this fact, Union has been called "The Mother of Fraternities".

+In the fall of 2021, 33% of the college's female students belonged to a sorority and 24% of its male students belonged to a fraternity.
+In 2010, some 50% of Union's sophomores, juniors, and seniors were members of its twelve Greek-letter organizations.

-The eight current fraternities at Union are members of the North American Interfraternity Conference, and as such come under the supervision of the Interfraternity Council (IFC).
-They are: Alpha Delta Phi, Chi Psi, Kappa Alpha, Sigma Chi, Sigma Phi, and Theta Delta Chi.
+The six current fraternities at Union are members of the North American Interfraternity Conference, and as such come under the supervision of the Interfraternity Council (IFC).
+They are: Alpha Delta Phi, Chi Psi, Kappa Alpha Society, Sigma Chi, Sigma Phi, and Theta Delta Chi.
 A chapter of the co-ed community service oriented fraternity Alpha Phi Omega also exists on campus.
 Among dormant fraternities with active alumni, Phi Sigma Kappa fraternity maintained a chapter on campus from 1888 to 1997.
 The College Panhellenic Council (CPC) is the governing body for member sororities, of which the National Panhellenic Council (NPC) is the parent organization.
-There are four CPC sororities at Union: Delta Phi Epsilon, Gamma Phi Beta, Sigma Delta Tau, and Alpha Delta Lambda.
+There are three CPC sororities at Union: Delta Phi Epsilon, Gamma Phi Beta and Sigma Delta Tau.
 The Multicultural Greek Council (MGC) is the governing body for organizations under the supervision of the National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), or for any local organizations that fall under the category.
 These organizations are Alpha Phi Alpha, Phi Iota Alpha, Iota Phi Theta, Lambda Pi Chi, and Omega Phi Beta.

 Minerva system

-Before 2004, in an effort to provide an alternative social environment to that offered by the Greek organizations, the Union College administration began recovering occupancy of the independent fraternity houses.
-This initiative was, and remains, a controversial step by the college.
-A non-residential "house system" was created and funded, establishing seven buildings (some part of North and South Colleges and some independent structures) as places to serve as intellectual, social, and cultural centers for resident as well as non-resident members.
-All incoming students are randomly assigned to one of the seven Minerva Houses.
-Every Minerva has its own student-run governing council, elected annually by their fellow house members, and chaired by a faculty and student representative.
-An Office of Minerva Programs was created to coordinate and supervise Minerva activities.
-The seven Minerva Houses are Breazzano, Golub, Messa, Wold, Green, Beuth, Sorum.